"Nobody in my generation ever started out in private equity. We got there by accident."

 Some have gone further.
 Harvard Management Co., for example, sold off some of its interests in funds to select buyers known as secondary market private-equity firms.
 And, large buyout funds, those with capital of $7 billion and larger, experienced a 35% decline in their valuations, while middle-market funds valued up to $500 million only declined by 8%.

-Other institutional LPs are whacking GP head count in the most vicious and aggressive ways, sending shock waves through their GP managers.
+Other institutional LPs are reducing GP head count aggressively, sending shock waves through their GP managers.
 For example, according to a recent article by the Wall St. Journal:

 The California Public Employees’ Retirement System, or Calpers, will tell its investment board on June 15 (2015) of its plans to reduce the number of direct relationships it has with private-equity, real-estate and other external funds to about 100 from 212, said Chief Investment Officer Ted Eliopoulos….The reduction in outside managers won’t fundamentally change Calpers’s investment strategy, or the percentage of assets managed in-house versus externally.
 The remaining 100 or so outside managers will simply get a bigger pool of funds varying from $350 million to more than $1 billion, Mr. Eliopoulos added.
 The goal, Mr. Eliopoulos said, is “to gain the best deal on costs and fees that we can.”